-Here are 5 things that I noticed about what makes teaching yoga at a nursing home different than any other setting and what I learned:
+Here are 5 things that I learned after teaching yoga at a nursing home:

 Most of the time, I felt like I was an entertainer instead of a yoga teacher because no one really participated.
 I had one or two people out of twenty who would try and follow along with me, but most of the people in the room were sleeping, telling me to stop, trying to leave the room, or too confused and/or sedated to do anything.